alumet-dev/alumet/plugin-cgroupv2/README.md

 To work this plugin needs several things.

-1. cgroupv2
+1. cgroup v2

-#### cgroupv2
+#### cgroup v2

-As the plugin uses cgroupv2 to gather data, make sure to use this version of cgroup.
+As the plugin uses cgroup v2 to gather data, make sure to use this version of cgroup.
 In fact, a check is made by the plugin.
-If it doesn't detect the use of cgroupv2, the plugin will not start.
+If it doesn't detect the use of cgroup v2, the plugin will not start.

 ### How it works